The Netherlands / Audiospot

-After September 1944 the Betuwe, the area between the Waal and Rhine rivers, became the fluid boundary between Allied and German territory.
-This half flooded no-man’s-land came to be known as ‘Men’s Island’ since almost all the women and children had been evacuated and the land was surrounded by water.
+The Betuwe, the floodplain between the Waal and Rhine river, became the boundary between Allied and German territory after September 1944.The half flooded no-man’s-land came to be known as ‘Men’s Island’, since almost all the women and children were evacuated and the land was surrounded by water.